Fluctuations for matrix-valued Gaussian processes: Introduction

 In the GOE case, the problem of studying $\mu_{t}^{(n)}$, as a function of the variable $t\geq0$, was first addressed by Rogers and Shi \cite{rogers1993interacting}, and C\'epa and L\'epingle \cite{cepa1997diffusing} in the specific case when the processes $X_{i,j}$'s are standard Brownian motions.
 More recently, when the $X_{i,j}$'s are Gaussian processes, Jaramillo et al.~\cite{jaramillo2018convergence} proved that under some mild conditions on the covariance function $R(s,t)$, the sequence of measure-valued processes $(\mu_t^{(n)}; t\geq 0)$ converges in probability to the process $(\mu_{R(t,t)^{\frac{1}{2}}}^{sc}; t\geq0)$, in the topology of uniform convergence over compact sets.

 The above results can be seen as a type of law of large numbers, thus it is natural to ask about the fluctuations of random variables of the form $\int_{\R}f(x)\mu_1^{(n)}(\ud x),$ with $f:\R\rightarrow\R$ belonging to a set of suitable test functions.
-This problem was addressed by Girko in \cite{girko2001theory}, by employing martingale techniques to the study of Cauchy-Stieltjes transforms.
-Afterwards, this result was extended by Lytova and Pastur \cite{lytova2009central} to general Wigner matrices satisfying a Lindeberg type condition.
+This problem was originally addressed by Johansson in \cite{johansson1998fluctuations} for a random matrix model which includes the GOE and GUE as special cases.
+Afterwards, Lytova and Pastur \cite{lytova2009central} studied the fluctuations of general Wigner matrices satisfying a Lindeberg type condition.
 In particular, the authors in \cite{lytova2009central} proved that

 where $\stackrel{d}{\rightarrow}$ denotes convergence in law and $\mathcal{N}(0,\sigma_{f}^2)$ is a centered Gaussian random variable with variance given by